chericito/mobohubb-docs/docs/QUICK START/mobohubb-kiosk-app/kiosk-app-quick-start-guide.md

 <Image align="center" className="border" border={true} width="70% " src="https://files.readme.io/21cf45361fde31487b6d8b3dae830bb2c6ab1a18c16c5e29e774b3c7c56837f7-image.png" />

-If you wish to override the default 10-second timer for that user, check the timer box and enter a value.
-If unmarked, the timer remains 10 seconds, ignoring any number you typed.
+If you wish to override the default timer for that user, check the timer box and enter a value.
+If unmarked, the timer remains the default set for this site, ignoring any number you typed.

 3. Click **Save**.
 Repeat for additional users.